 The surgery is done.
 You’re sitting in your car with a mouth full of gauze, prescription bag in hand, wondering if you just made a terrible mistake.
 Your mouth is numb, you’re already anxious about when that numbness wears off, and you’re not entirely sure what you’re supposed to do for the next two weeks.

 Here’s your specific recovery roadmap – what happens during the first 24 hours when protection matters most, how to manage the palate discomfort nobody warns you about, which foods work during each healing phase, and the warning signs that actually need attention versus normal healing patterns.
+I’ll also show you exactly what gum graft healing looks like before and after at each stage, so nothing catches you off guard.

 This isn’t about enduring two weeks of misery.
 This is about managing recovery strategically so you heal comfortably and your graft succeeds.

-Remember: a successful gum graft recovery depends less on “toughing it out” and more on following the right protocols during each phase of healing.
+A successful gum graft recovery depends less on “toughing it out” and more on following the right protocols during each phase of healing.

 The First 24 Hours of Gum Graft Recovery: Critical Protection and Comfort Management

-Your first day of post-surgical, gum graft recovery determines how the rest of recovery unfolds.
+Your first day of post-surgical gum graft recovery determines how the rest of recovery unfolds.
 The graft needs undisturbed contact with underlying tissue to establish blood supply during these critical hours.

 Take your first pain medication dose before numbness wears off.
 Set a timer for the next dose – staying ahead of discomfort is exponentially easier than catching up once it peaks.